 And finally, plan family activities around active activities.

 This really goes without saying.
 It is important for immunity to stay hydrated.
 Tote along an empty bottle and fill it up at a water fountain after you pass through security.
 I like to use a BPA-free bottle with a filter like Water Bobble.

 I also always pack a small 4 oz. travel size vial of Apple Cider Vinegar to splash in my water.
 For more info on the benefits of ACV see this post.

 When I am on the road, I find that the healthiest food is often to be had at the grocery store rather than in fast-food restaurants.
 Often grocery stores even have salad bars.
 When you reach your destination, stock up on fresh produce and Diva friendly items.

 10. Progress not perfection

 I like the 80/20 principle during the holidays.
-Load up your plate with 80 percent fresh or steamed vegetables and fruits and clean protein and complex gluten-free carbohydrates and 20 percent everything else.
-In the worse case scenario, know that you can always begin again with your next choice, whether that is a deep breath, a glass of water, or your next snack or meal.
+Load up your plate with 80 percent fresh or steamed vegetables, fruits, and clean protein and complex gluten-free carbohydrates, and 20 percent everything else.
+In the worst-case scenario, know that you can always begin again with your next choice, whether that is a deep breath, a glass of water, or your next snack or meal.